 10 Unbelievable Behaviors Of The Narcissist

-Although you are probably familiar with the millions of articles already written on this topic, this article will highlight the most dangerous narcissistic traits you should run from.
-Next week’s article will discuss ways to cope with the narcissist.
+Although you are probably familiar with the millions of articles already written on this topic, this article will highlight the most dangerous narcissistic traits you should avoid in your life.

 The narcissist is often an adult with an inability to maturely share their ideas, talents, or strengths with other people.
 Their main goal is to be the center of attention, to be better, to compete, and to achieve, even if that means the truly talented or competent person is destroyed.
 Sadly, because of this incorrect perception of self and life in general, the narcissist will go to any length to ensure they are not overshadowed or forgotten which can result in trouble for an innocent person on the other end.
 A loss of employment, stolen ideas, stolen property or funds, belittlement, destruction, etc. are the consequences of being in the life of a narcissist.